[quote=“Richard–W, post:13, topic:2760”]There is no analogy to Xaviera Hollander.

 His westerns remain vital, relevant, individual, highly original masterpieces.

 Very few film directors have roots in the American west.
 I don’t insist that they do.
 But those who do are as legitimate as those who don’t.
 Those who do were less pre-occupied with mythology and more pre-occupied with dramatizing how people actually lived.
 William S. Hart’s films, for example, straddle both worlds.
 I find both approaches satisfying, and both approaches have resulted in significant films, some of which are made across the pond.

-I don't want to see the "roots discussion" used to marginalize the accomplishments of those who have the roots in the west and who worked from the roots so that those who don't are somehow exalted because they're someone's favorite.
-Sergio Leone did not have roots in the American west, but he did have empathy and a kind of schooling, and I have the highest regard for his films, especially Once Upon a Time in the West, which I have expressed many times here and elsewhere, but to say Sam Peckinpah is "not in the league of Ford and Leone" is patently ridiculous.
+I don’t want to see the “roots discussion” used to marginalize the accomplishments of those who have the roots and who worked from the roots so that those who don’t are somehow exalted because they’re someone’s favorite.
+Sergio Leone did not have roots, but he did have empathy, and I have the highest regard for his films, especially Once Upon a Time in the West, which I have expressed many times here and elsewhere, but to say Sam Peckinpah is not the league of Ford or Leone is patently ridiculous.

 Comment to first text in bold:

 If those who do are as ligitimate as those who don’t, those who don’t are as ligitimate as those who do

 And that was the point I made: authenticity as such is not an argument.

 Comment to the second text in bold: